Justification of Red List Category

 Trend justification

-This species occurs in swampy stream and lake margins within tropical forest, and also in seasonal marshes.
+This species occurs in swampy stream and lake margins within tropical forest, and also in seasonal marshes and coastal mangroves.
 It tends to remain in lowlands under 300 m in elevation, but has been recorded at 2,600 m in Colombia's east Andes.
 Fish are its primary food source, with cichlids (Aequidens) and characins (Triportheus, Astyanax) recorded as prey.
-The breeding season appears to coincide with the arrival of rains; nest building occurs between June and September in both Costa Rica and Venezuela.
-The species is semicolonial.
-Nests are built in a tree or bush 1-3 m above water (Martínez-Vilalta et al. 2014).
+The breeding season appears to coincide with the arrival of rains; nest building occurs between June and September in both Costa Rica and Venezuela, and between April and June in French Guiana, corresponding to the rainy season (O. Claessens and V. Pelletier in litt.
+2020, Martínez-Vilalta et al. 2020).
+The species is colonial, but individuals may disperse during the non-breeding season (Stier et al. 2017).
+Nests are built in a tree or bush 1-3 m above water (Martínez-Vilalta et al. 2020).

-The primary threat to this species is accelerating deforestation in the Amazon basin as land is cleared for cattle ranching and soy production, facilitated by expansion of the road network (Soares-Filho et al. 2006, Bird et al. 2011).
-It is also susceptible to hunting (A. Lees in litt.
-2011).
+The primary threat to this species is accelerating deforestation in large parts of its range as land is cleared for logging activities, livestock ranching and agricultural fields, facilitated by expansion of the road network (Soares-Filho et al. 2006, Bird et al. 2011, Global Forest Watch 2021).
+Due to the species' preference for dense riparian vegetation and mangroves it may be particularly at risk of habitat loss, as riverbanks and forests near water bodies are easily accessible to humans.

 Conservation Actions Underway